ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ```

 #### cancelGrant
 Cancel grant and enable refunds.
+Grant may be cancelled by the grant's `manager` at any time.
+The grant may also be cancelled by any address the funding goal is not met before `fundingDeadline` or funds are not completely dispersed before `contractExpiration`.
 ```
 function cancelGrant() public;
 ```